beneslami/makefile/README.md

   gcc -c source2/s2_folder2/main.c -o source2/s2_folder2/main.o
 ```
 * Switch -lm is for linking dynamic library.
 There is no need to explicitly mention libmath.so

+It is important to note that, rules are not executed line by line in makefile.
+In fact it is executed in DFS manner.